Superconvergent Gradient Recovery for Virtual Element Methods: Introduction

-Adaptive methods are essential tools in scientific and engineer computing.
-Since the pioneering work of Babu\v{s}ka and Rheinboldt \cite{BR1978} in 1970s, there was a lot effort devoted to both the theoretical development of adaptive algorithms and applications of adaptive finite element methods.
-For classical finite element methods, adaptive finite element methods has reached a stage of mature, see the monograph \cite{AO2000, Re2008, Ve2013, BS2001} and the references therein.
-For adaptive finite element methods, one of the key ingredient is the {\it a posteriori} error estimators.
-In the literature, there are two types a posteriori error estimators: residual-type and recovery-type.
+Adaptive computation is an essential tool in scientific and engineer computing.
+Since the pioneering work of Babu\v{s}ka and Rheinboldt \cite{BR1978} in the 1970s, there has been a lot of effort devoted to both the theoretical development of adaptive algorithms and applications of adaptive finite element methods.
+For classical finite element methods, adaptive finite element methods have reached a stage of maturity, see the monographs \cite{AO2000, Re2008, Ve2013, BS2001} and the references therein.
+For adaptive finite element methods, one of the key ingredients is to design {\it a posteriori} error estimators.
+In the literature, there are two types of {\it a posteriori} error estimators: residual-type and recovery-type.

-For virtual element methods, there are only a few works concerning on the {\it a posteriori } error estimates and adaptive algorithms.
-In \cite{BM2015}, Da Veiga and Manzini derived a {\it a posteriori } error estimator for $C^1$ virtual element methods.
-In \cite{CGPS2017}, Cangiani et al. proposed a {\it a posteriori } error estimator for the $C^0$ conforming virtual element methods for solving second order general elliptic equations.
+For virtual element methods, there are only a few work concerning on the {\it a posteriori }error estimation and adaptive algorithms.
+In \cite{BM2015}, Beir\~{a}o Da Veiga and Manzini derived {\it a posteriori }error estimators for $C^1$ virtual element methods.
+In \cite{CGPS2017}, Cangiani et al. proposed {\it a posteriori} error estimators for the $C^0$ conforming virtual element methods for solving second order general elliptic equations.
 In \cite{BB2017}, Berrone and Borio derived a new {\it a posteriori} error estimator for the $C^0$ conforming virtual element methods using the projection of the virtual element solution.
-In \cite{MRR2017}, Mora et el. conducted a posteriori error analysis for a virtual element method for the Steklov eigenvalue problems.
+In \cite{MRR2017}, Mora et el. conducted {\it a posteriori} error analysis for a virtual element method for the Steklov eigenvalue problems.
 All the above {\it a posteriori} error estimators are residual-type.
-To the best of our knowledge,, there is no recovery-type {\it a posteriori} error estimators for virtual element methods.
+To the best of our knowledge, there is no recovery-type {\it a posteriori} error estimators for virtual element methods yet.